Looking to improve your aim? This guide provides tips on how to improve your accuracy in Fortnite Battle Royale.

 Weapon Characteristics Affect Accuracy

 Different weapons and bullet types can affect a player's accuracy.
-Distance, spread, as well as angles of shooting also play a part .
+Your distance, the weapon's bullet spread, and angles of attack also play a part in your overall aim.

 Know your weapon